Our Projects

 CPM worked with the National Nordic Museum and Mithun Architects through the design process for the new shelter for their Viking ship replica “Nordic Spirit”.
 Work included permitting with the City of Seattle, grant compliance, contractor selection and oversight.
 Following construction of the shelter, a second project to reimagine the East Garden was undertaken with Berger Partnership and Nussbaum Group.

-CPM is also working with the Museum, Sulis Energy, and the Department of Commerce to install 135 kWh of solar and install a Battery Energy Storage System (BESS) that will condition power and provide 16+ hours of backup power to the building and community.
+CPM is also currently working with the Museum, Sulis Energy, and the Department of Commerce to install a 135 kWh solar array to the existing building accompanied by the installation of a Battery Energy Storage System (BESS).
+Once they are commissioned the new system will not only help to condition power to the building but will also serve to provide 16+ hours of backup power to the Museum and community.

 2025 Solar and Battery Energy Storage System (BESS)